-In 2022, the PHJCs Greenhouse Ministry grew 5,200 lbs of produce without using any synthetic fertilizers or pesticides.
-We produced 50 cubic yards of compost from materials recovered on our own campus that was used and natural fertilizers to grow food.
-Finally, we produced 3,000 lbs of Biochar which is a natural soil amendment that sequesters carbon in the soil and provides a healthy medium for soil to retain water and nutrients.
+In 2023, PHJC Greenhouse grew 7,929 lbs of produce without using any synthetic fertilizers or pesticides.
+We also produced 50 cubic yards of compost from materials recovered on our own campus that was used as natural fertilizers to grow food.
+We produced 1,500 lbs of biochar, which is a natural soil amendment that sequesters carbon in the soil and provides a healthy medium for soil to retain water and nutrients.

 The PHJC Volunteer Program's food outreach ministry is important to battling food insecurity in Marshall County.
-2022 was the Greenhouse Ministry's first year in directly supporting that program.
-Over 240 lbs of healthy, nutrient-dense vegetables were provided to individuals and families receiving services from our community.
-As we moved into 2023, we designated 1/3rd of a Greenhouse to expand our support of this important community program and are on track to exceed our support in the coming year.
+In 2023, nearly 250 lbs of healthy, nutrient-dense vegetables were provided to individuals and families receiving services from our community.
+As we move forward in 2024, we will be increasing food output to this program by 15% or more.
+And we are on track to achieve that goal.